EliasBinder/file-server-sdk/README.md

     expires_in => 3600 # Optional, specify expiration time in seconds (default 1 hour)
   );

-  # E.g. Start a pipeline with the generated presigned URLs as input files, etc.
+  # Now, e.g. start a pipeline with the generated presigned URLs as input files, etc.
 }
 ```